githubtraining/innersource/responses/metrics.md

-11: on pr.closed (learner merge)
+Once you've implemented Innersource strategies, how do you know it's working?

-    - bot creates PR about measuring success
+### Challenge question

-    - challenge question: what might be some ways to measure success?
+What might be some ways to measure the success of Innersource strategies?

-    - learner votes
+I'll respond when you submit a comment to this PR.